Gaganvb04/PRODIGY_CS_01/README.md

 Gagan V B<br>
 https://github.com/Gaganvb04

-**License**
-This project is open source and available under the MIT License.

 ### To Use:
 1. Save this as a file called `README.md` in your project folder.
 2. Replace: